 If using a whole butternut squash start here

 - Cut a thin slice off the top and bottom of the squash.
 Peel butternut squash with a sharp vegetable peeler.
 With a sharp, heavy knife, cut across the neck and round base of the squash.
 Cut each piece in half lengthwise.
 This will make the squash easier to handle as it will have flat sides.
-With a tablespoon, scoop out the seeds and fibrous flesh of the bottom of the squash.
+With a tablespoon, scoop out the seeds and fibrous flesh.
 Discard.
-Chop the squash into medium chunks.
+Chop the squash into small chunks.

 If starting with packaged cubed squash start here

-- Place squash, apples, and water into a medium pot and bring to almost a boil.
-Reduce heat to low, add the spices, cover the pot and simmer until squash and apples are very soft, about 18-20 minutes.
+- Core and chop the apples, but do not peel.
+Place squash pieces, apples, and water into a medium pot and bring to almost a boil.
+Reduce heat to low, add the spices, cover the pot and simmer until squash and apples are very soft, about 15 minutes.

-- Puree squash apple mixture in a blender.
+- Puree squash apple mixture in a blender with the coconut milk.
 Depending on your blender capacity you may need to work in 2-3 batches for safety.
-Alternatively you can use a hand held immersion blender to puree the soup right in the pot.
-Add the coconut milk and syrup.
+Alternatively you can use a hand held immersion blender to puree the soup right in the pot, in the sink.
+I'ts ready to serve.

 Linda says